programingjd/bit.node.handlers.static/README.md

   It defaults to `false` (caching in a shared cache is allowed).

+- `headers` (object)

+  You can override the default headers (hsts, csp, ...) by specifying your own values.
+  By default, the security restrictions are secure and you will need the security headers if you want to load external resources for instance.

 - `allowedFileTypes`  (object)

   You can override the default list of supported file types and provide your own.